slimtoolkit/slim/README.md

 - `--cbo-network` - Networking mode to use for the RUN instructions at build-time (Container Build Option).
 - `--cbo-cache-from` - Add an image to the build cache (Container Build Option).
 - `--cro-runtime` - Runtime to use with the created containers (Container Runtime Option).
+- `--cro-host-config-file` - Base Docker host configuration file (JSON format) to use when running the container.
+See [here](https://pkg.go.dev/github.com/fsouza/go-dockerclient#HostConfig) for configuration details.
+Note that docker-slim will automatically add `SYS_ADMIN` to the list of capabilities and run the container in privileged mode, which are required to generate the seccomp profiles.
 - `--use-local-mounts` - Mount local paths for target container artifact input and output (off, by default)
 - `--use-sensor-volume` - Sensor volume name to use (set it to your Docker volume name if you manage your own `docker-slim` sensor volume).
 - `--keep-tmp-artifacts` - Keep temporary artifacts when command is done (off, by default).